MSN TV: Broadband MSN TV

 In 2001, Rogers Cable partnered with Microsoft to introduce "Rogers Interactive TV" in Canada.
 The service enabled Rogers' subscribers to access the Web via their TV sets, create their own websites, shop online, chat, and access e-mail.
 This initiative was the first broadband implementation of MSN TV.

 In late 2004, Microsoft introduced MSN TV 2.
 Codenamed the "Deuce", it was capable of broadband access, and it introduced a revamped user interface and new capabilities.
-These include offline viewing of media (so long as a user was already logged in), audio and video streaming (broadband only), Adobe Reader, support for viewing Microsoft Office documents (namely Microsoft Word), Windows Media Player, the ability to access Windows computers on a home network to function as a media player, and even the ability the use of a mouse, although that was most likely unintentional at first.
-MSN TV 2 also kept some key features from the first generation of WebTV/MSN TV, such as its MIDI engine and the ability to play background music while surfing the web.
+These include offline viewing of media (so long as a user had already logged in prior), audio and video streaming (broadband only), Adobe Reader, support for viewing Microsoft Office documents (namely Microsoft Word), Windows Media Player, the ability to access Windows computers on a home network to function as a media player, and even the ability the use of a mouse.
+MSN TV 2 also later introduced features originally seen in the first generation of MSN TV, such as its Beatnik MIDI engine and the ability to play background music while surfing the web.
 MSN TV 2 used a different online service from the original WebTV/MSN TV, but it offered many of the same services, such as chatrooms, instant messaging, weather, news, aggregated "info centers", and newsgroups, and like that service, still required a subscription to use.
 For those with broadband, the fee was US$99 yearly.

 For inexpensive devices, the cost of licensing the operating system is substantial.
 For Microsoft, however, it would be actualizing a sunk cost, and when Microsoft released the MSN TV 2 model, they adopted standard PC architecture and used a customized version of Windows CE as the operating system.
 This allowed MSN TV 2 to more easily and inexpensively keep current.